Rct567/FrequencyMan/README.md

   ```json
   "ideal_word_count": [2, 8]
   ```
-- `reinforce_focus_words`: Promotes cards with one or more already seen '_focus word_', but only if there are no new words.
+- `reinforce_learning_words`: Promotes cards with one or more 'learning' word (a reviewed, but not yet mature word), but only if there are no new words present.
 - `most_obscure_word`: Represents the most obscure word.
 The non-obscurity of a word is defined by either _word_frequency_ or _word_familiarity_ (depending on which is higher, and thus less 'obscure').
 - `lowest_fr_least_familiar_word`: Represents the lowest _word frequency_ among the words with the lowest familiarity score.
 - `lowest_word_frequency`: Represents the lowest _word frequency_ found in the content of any targeted field.
 This is different from `word_frequency`, which reflect the average _word frequency_ of all targeted fields.